INCIRLIK AIR BASE, Turkey --

 Also, all promotions in the Turkish Armed Forces are made on the same day of the year, Aug.
 30.

-NCOs join the armed forces after finishing military high school and start the pay grade E-3.
+Noncommissioned officers join the armed forces after finishing military high school and start as E-3s.
 They put on a stripe every three years for the first two promotions and every six years for the following promotions.

 The High Military Council convenes in the first week of August every year.
-Promotions of colonels to generals, generals to a higher rank and the reassignments of the generals are decided by the High Military Council headed by the prime minister.
+Promotions of colonels to generals, generals to a higher rank, and the reassignments of the generals are decided by the High Military Council headed by the president.